Adapted Growth

 So if you take away this tiresome technique from your closing process, what do you do?

 Great question!
-If you did everything else right:
+If you did everything else well, including:

-• you qualified yourself as being able to provide the solution they need,
+• qualifying yourself as being able to provide the solution they need,

-• and you dealt with any potential objections upfront,
+• and dealing with any potential objections upfront,

 Then closing can be as simple as one final open-ended question.
 And you don’t really have to change much from your usual sales process.